The Winnability of Klondike Solitaire and Many Other Patience Games: Exhaustive Search using AI Methods in Solvitaire

-Solvitaire is a depth-first backtracking search solver over the state space of possible card configurations.
-We have prioritised the ability to obtain definite answers, not only that a given position can be won but also a proof that a given position is unwinnable.
+A key, early, design decision was to prioritise the ability to determine with certainty whether a given instance of a game is winnable or unwinnable.
+A consequence of this was the decision to optimise for efficient \textit{exhaustive} search for unwinnable instances, with less effort devoted to finding solutions quickly.
+This led to the choice of depth-first search since it can be implemented extremely efficiently with very little overhead per node searched.
+Although transpositions of moves can lead to duplicate search states, we deal with this by using transposition tables, discussed below in \Cref{sec:transposition}.

+The core depth-first search process is as follows at each node in search, starting with the root node being the initial position Solvitaire has been given.
 From the initial position, all possible legal moves are constructed and then one chosen for exploration.
 This is repeated at each new position.
 If a position is reached where the game has been won, then search is finished.
 Alternatively, if no legal moves to a new position are possible, then search backtracks to the last parent of this position and tries an alternative move at that parent.
-If this process eventually exhausts the possibilities for the starting position, then the game is known to be unwinnable.
-In Solvitaire only the moves made are recorded, and backtracking is achieved by reversing the last move made to obtain this position.
+This will be one of the other possible legal moves at this node previously constructed.
+If this process eventually exhausts the possibilities for the starting position, then the instance is proven to be unwinnable.
+Because this process yields complete exhaustive search, if Solvitaire reports that an instance of a game is unwinnable then it has explored every possible way this could be done, so the statement will be correct.
+Except for games which are very nearly 100\% winnable, obtaining accurate estimates of winnability requires this kind of certainty.